tmacwill/understanding-computers/2-binary.markdown

 (1 &times; 2) + (1 &times; 1) = 2 + 1 = 3

 Sweet!
 If we now want to represent the number four now, it looks like we're going to need another slot for a digit.
-Because this new place is going to be the fours place, we know that we can represent the number four as "100".
+Because this new place is going to be the fours place, we know that we can represent the number four as "100," since that's what we did the last time we needed to add a new digit.
+Just to be safe, let's make sure:

+(1 &times; 4) + (0 &times; 2) + (1 &times; 0) = 4

 Let's do one more for good measure.
 To represent five in binary, we'll want to add one to our represntation of 4, which we can do by flipping the last bit.
 This gives us:

 (1 &times; 4) + (0 &times; 2) + (1 &times; 1) = 5